 I last visited in February and the weather was unexpectedly balmy, especially in mid day, The lines for the must see sites were much shorter.
 It was an altogether pleasant experience.

-If you'd like to spend 1 week or more in Spain, pin it for later.
+If you need some one week in Spain itineraries, pin it for later.